 The city also boasts Premier League football, world-class sailing and international cricket.
-It has a wealth of live music venues, theatres and exhibitions, with ambitious plans to become UK City of Culture in 2025.
+It has a wealth of live music venues, theatres and exhibitions, and was shortlisted for UK City of Culture 2025.
 The city's historic walls and old town bring to life Southampton's rich maritime heritage, with major redevelopments complementing this and bringing new leisure, retail and employment opportunities into the heart of the city.
+Emily Smith BA (Hons) English and Creative Writing, 2020